 - Youtube channel name

 The Social Networks widget appears when you analyze a single advertiser domain on the social channel.
 It shows you:

-- The social platforms where the advertiser’s ads have appeared (including Facebook, Instagram, Twitter, and TikTok),
+- The social platforms where the advertiser’s ads have appeared (including Facebook, Instagram, Twitter, TikTok, and Pinterest),

 - The number and share of impressions received,

 - Value and share of advertising spend,